pyvista/pyvista/doc/source/user-guide/jupyter/pythreejs.rst

 Missing features include:

 * Scalar bars
-* Physically based rendering textures (e.g. from gLTF files).
+* Physically based rendering textures (for example, from gLTF files).
 * Plotting points as spheres or lines as tubes.
 Use :func:`glyph()
   <pyvista.DataSetFilters.glyph>` or :func:`tube()
   <pyvista.PolyDataFilters.tube>` to convert to surfaces first and then plot.
 * Point labels